tc39/proposal-regexp-v-flag/README.md

 ## Status

-This proposal is at stage 2 of [the TC39 process](https://tc39.es/process-document/).
+This proposal is at stage 3 of [the TC39 process](https://tc39.es/process-document/) as of the 2022-mar-29 meeting.

 As of the 2021-may-25 TC39 meeting, this proposal officially subsumes the [properties of strings proposal](https://github.com/tc39/proposal-regexp-unicode-sequence-properties).